 ForecastWatch.com August Customer Newsletter

 Welcome to the August Newsletter of ForecastWatch.com.
-You are receiving this email as a subscriber to a ForecastWatch.com product or by having had a demo account created for you.
+You are receiving this email as a subscriber to a ForecastWatch.com product or by signing up for ForecastWatch news.
 Please see the bottom of this email for instructions on how to unsubscribe from this newsletter.